 D Major Scale

-Next up is the D Major Scale, which is also a very common key for many popular songs.
-This scale consists of the notes D, E, F#, G, A, B, C#, and D. The Key signature of the D Major scale on the music stave includes two sharps.
+Now then, here is your D major scale.
+For some reason, it is a popular key for many songs.
+This scale consists of the notes D, E, F#, G, A, B, C#, and D. The key signature of the D Major scale on the music stave shows TWO sharps, so two black keys.

-When you are playing the D Major Scale in the right hand (Treble Clef) you will play the initial D with your thumb, and then cross over, using your thumb to play the G note.
-On the left hand, when you arrive at your third finger, you will then cross your thumb underneath to play the B note.
+When tackling the D major scale, your right hand plays the initial D with your thumb, and then crosses over, using your thumb to play the G note.
+With your left hand, once you arrive at your third finger, you cross your thumb underneath to play the B note.

 Famous D Major Song Examples